mstemm/labs/security/falco/README.md

 There is a rule for that as well (search for `rule: Run shell untrusted` in the Falco rules file).

-From the docker host, let's spawn a shell directly in the `example1` container namespace
+From the Docker host, let's spawn a shell directly in the `example1` container namespace

    ```
    #  docker inspect --format '{{.State.Pid}}' example1